buildkite/docs/pages/clusters/manage_clusters.md

 When you create a new Buildkite organization, a single default cluster (initially named _Default cluster_) is created.

 For smaller organizations, working on smaller projects, this default cluster may be sufficient.
-However, if you your organization develops projects that require different:
+However, if your organization develops projects that require different:

 - Staged environments, for example, development, test, staging/pre-production and production,
 - Source code visibility, such as open-source versus closed-source code projects,